SalmaAlassal/mrNetwork/Password Recovery/README.md

 Press RETURN to get started!
 ```

-- Next step is to enter 'Privileged Mode' and load the router's configuration from nvram.
+- Next step is to enter 'Privileged Mode' and load the router's configuration **from nvram**.
 Then reset the 'enable' or 'secret' password.
-To be sure, we're showing how to reset both, but we'll only need to use the 'secret' password.
+To be sure, we're showing how to reset both.
 In addition, we are going to reset the console port's password:

 ```
-Router>
 Router> enable
 Router# copy startup-config running-config
 Destination filename [running-config]? (hit enter)